-Rationale Statement in Support of YCWA's Condition GEN5.
+Rationale Statement in Support of YCWA's Condition GEN2.
 Over the term of the new license, it is possible that species that could be affected by the Project could be added to special-status species lists.
-Condition GEN5 requires that YCWA review pertinent special-status species lists annually to identify such species.
-An annual review is appropriate because changes to special-status species lists are usually very minor from year to year.
+Condition GEN2 requires that YCWA review pertinent special-status species lists annually to identify such species.
+An annual, rather than more frequent, review is appropriate because, even though some lists may be updated quarterly, changes to special-status species lists are usually very minor from year to year.
 The condition requires that if a species has been added to the list and has a reasonable likelihood of being directly affected by the Project and adequate information is not available to assess likely Project effects, YCWA would consult with the appropriate agencies with jurisdiction over the species to develop a study plan to assess potential Project effects, provide the plan to those agencies for review, file the plan with the Commission, and perform the study as approved by the Commission.
 Upon completion of the study, YCWA would provide a study report to the appropriate agencies for review, and file the report with the Commission.
+In addition, the condition requires that if YCWA proposes a new action that could adversely affect a special-status species or its habitat, YCWA consult with the appropriate agencies.